jtransc/jtransc/README.md

 </pluginRepositories>

 ```

 ```
 mvn package # it should generate program.swf
 ```

 # How it works internally?

-* It locates all the required dependencies.
+* It locates all the required dependencies
-* It includes the jtransc-rt that is a java-6-like rt with most of their methods marked as natives
+* It includes jtransc-rt-core and jtransc-rt which is a java-6-like rt with some of their methods marked as natives
-* Depending on your target it includes for example: jtransc-rt-as3, that allows you to use flash API in your java/kotlin/wathever code
 * Other dependencies than the RT are includes without modifications
 * It uses ASM and/or Soot to generate a class-method-statement-expression AST
     * That AST is easily serializable